 While inflammation generally produces noticeable symptoms, you might not always be able to tell if your body is producing an inflammatory immune response.
 But because chronic inflammation can impact your body’s critical processes—and indicate internal health issues—testing for systemic inflammation can help you check your body’s immune response status even if you can’t feel it.

-In this guide, we’ll cover several methods you can use to test for inflammation.
 We’ll break down how these testing methods work, examine why you should get tested, and explain when you should seek an inflammation blood test.

 Let’s begin by discussing how to test for inflammation in the body.
 Healthcare providers generally order one of three kinds of testing to help determine whether your body is producing an inflammatory immune response.
 The options include: